 OnceHub communicates with your Exchange Calendar using the Exchange Web Services (EWS) API, a well-established official Microsoft protocol.
 All credentials and data traffic are fully encrypted.
 Learn more about how your sign-in credentials are stored and protected by OnceHub

 In this article, you'll learn how to connect your OnceHub Account with your Exchange Calendar.

-To connect to your Exchange Calendar:
+To connect to your Exchange Calendar

-- Sign in to your OnceHub account and navigate to ScheduleOnce.
+- Sign in to your OnceHub Account.

 Even if your credentials are correct, the connection might not be successful due to various Exchange configurations.
-If you see the following screen (Figure 2), additional information will need to be provided.
+If you see the following screen (Figure 5), additional information will need to be provided.